 "A Pal for Gary" is pretty much the definition of this trope.

 "Gramma's Secret Recipe" is about Plankton masquerading as his grandmother in order to steal the Krabby Patty recipe.
 At the beginning of the episode, Plankton has an Imagine Spot where he, in disguise, goes into the Krusty Krab and is able to get the recipe from Krabs pretty much just by asking.
-You'd expect Plankton to simply perform the plan he just came up with in his head.
-Instead he goes to SpongeBob's house and claims to be SpongeBob's grandmother (of course, SpongeBob falls for it, but that's not the point).
-The result is Plankton, as SpongeBob's "Great Grammy-Maw," is dragged around by SpongeBob to do boring activities, and when he actually does get to the formula, he (Plankton) ends up getting busted by his real grandmother.
+You'd Expect: Plankton to simply perform the plan he just came up with in his head.
+Instead: He goes to SpongeBob's house and claims to be SpongeBob's grandmother (of course, SpongeBob falls for it, but that's not the point).
+The Result: Plankton, as SpongeBob's "Great Grammy-Maw," is dragged around by SpongeBob to do boring activities, and when he actually does get to the formula, he (Plankton) ends up getting busted by his real grandmother.

 Plankton's plan in "Frozen Face-Off".
 He builds a robotic duplicate of himself to distract everyone else at a sled race while he is back at the Krusty Krab.
 But Karen is left out of it.
 You'd Expect: Plankton to have built a duplicate for Karen or a robotic worm.
 With Karen around, Plankton could have stolen the formula much quicker than in the episode.
 Instead: He has Karen freeze her circuits in the sled race so he could get the formula himself.
 Ultimately, Karen joins SpongeBob and friends to thwart his plan.